Empire of the Over-Mind

-Empire of the Over-Mind (sometimes Empire of the Overmind) is an interactive fiction game written by Gary Bedrosian and published by Avalon Hill for the Apple II, Atari 8-bit, and TRS-80 in 1981.
-A version with an enhanced display for DOS by Bedrosian was published in 1986.
+Empire of the Over-Mind (sometimes Empire of the Overmind) is an interactive fiction game written by Gary Bedrosian and published by Avalon Hill for the Apple II, Atari 8-bit computers, and TRS-80 in 1981.
+A version with an enhanced display for IBM PC compatibles by Bedrosian was published in 1986.

 Contents

 Empire of the Over-Mind is a text only adventure game in which the player must free a magical kingdom from the control of the evil computer Over-Mind.
+The game is accompanied by a poem, "The Rhyme of the Over-Mind," which provides necessary clues for the gameplay.